erthink/libmdbx/README.md

    > and up to 30% faster when _libmdbx_ compiled with specific build options
    > which downgrades several runtime checks to be match with LMDB behaviour.
    >
+   > However, libmdbx may be slower than LMDB on Windows, since uses native file locking API.
+   > These locks are really slow, but they prevent an inconsistent backup from being obtained by copying the DB file during an ongoing write transaction.
+   > So I think this is the right decision, and for speed, it's better to use Linux, or ask Microsoft to fix up file locks.
+   >
-   > These and other results could be easily reproduced with [ioArena](https://abf.io/erthink/ioarena) just by `make bench-quartet` command,
+   > Noted above and other results could be easily reproduced with [ioArena](https://abf.io/erthink/ioarena) just by `make bench-quartet` command,
    > including comparisons with [RockDB](https://en.wikipedia.org/wiki/RocksDB)
    > and [WiredTiger](https://en.wikipedia.org/wiki/WiredTiger).